-The EXPPECT Pelvic Pain Service consists of a multidisciplinary team that aims to provide high quality, evidence based and patient-centred management of pelvic pain.
+The EXPPECT Pelvic Pain Service consists of a multidisciplinary team that aims to provide high quality, evidence-based and patient-centred management of pelvic pain.

-This website has been designed by Christopher Graham, with the support of EXPPECT Pelvic Pain clinic staff at NHS Lothian and the University of Edinburgh, to provide you with up-to-date factual information about pelvic pain and possible treatments.
+This website has been designed by Chris Graham, with the support of EXPPECT Pelvic Pain clinic staff at NHS Lothian and the University of Edinburgh, to provide you with up-to-date factual information about pelvic pain and possible treatments.